jonnor/machinehearing/europython2021/presentation.md

 At the top of the vessel you see an airlock.
 This is a device that will let the CO2 gas out, while not allowing oxygen, bugs or other contaminants in.

-And this device we will have a bit closer look at now.

 :::